pranavbhosale25/DukeLearnToProgram/Java Projects/README.md

-# Fun-With-Shapes
+# Duke Learn To Program

-## Shapes practice example from Week 1 Course 2 of the Java Specialization by Duke University and UC San Diego
+## Practice assignments of the Java Specialization by Duke University & UC San Diego

-• Takes input from text file that contains co-ordinates of the points of the shape
-• Can do it for multiple files and compare perimeters too
-• BlueJ package also uploaded for use
+For all progams implemented: Run using BlueJ environment (custom version) provided by Duke University.
+Found on dukelearntoprogram.com

+Refer dukelearntoprogram.com for more input data and documentation